API Security Testing: How to Safeguard Your Software from Data Breaches

 1. Broken Authentication

-APIs frequently rely on authentication components such as API keys, OAuth tokens, and JWTs.
-If these components are not implemented properly, attackers can exploit them to impersonate legitimate customers and gain unwanted access.
+The APIs rely heavily on certain authentication components like API keys, OAuth tokens, and JWTs.
+If they are improperly implemented, an adversary might use them to impersonate a legitimate customer and gain unwanted access.

 2. Insufficient Authorization

-Even if an API adequately verifies a client, it may fail to properly enforce authorization checks.
-This allows unauthorized clients to access or change information that they should not have had access to, resulting in data breaches.
+An API may adequately verify a client but may not enforce authorization checks properly.
+This allows unauthorized clients to either view or modify information to which they should not have had access, eventually leading to security breaches.

 3. Sensitive Data Exposure